sleepymurph/project-templates/README.md

 The font packages are near the top.

 ### The "final" option

 This template is set up to obey the `final` option in the `\documentclass`.
 There are many draft-only notes, annotations, and even sections that will disappear when `final` is added.

-I even define a few custom macros for draft-only (non-`final`) content:
+I even define a several custom macros for draft-only (non-`final`) content.

-- `\draftonlysection`: a whole section that will only appear in non-final mode.
-    Examples are the Git version information and the scratchpad.

-- `\draftonlynote`: a snippet of text that will only appear in non-final mode.
+See `macros-general.tex` for their definitions and `doc-content-example.tex` for examples of their use.

 ### US English, A4 paper